electron/electron/docs/tutorial/first-app.md

 })

 app.on('activate', () => {
-  // On macOS it's common to re-create a window in the app when the
+  // On macOS, it's common to re-create a window in the app when the
   // dock icon is clicked and there are no other windows open. if (win === null) {
     createWindow()
   }
 })

-// In this file you can include the rest of your app's specific main process
+// In this file, you can include the rest of your app's specific main process
 // code.
 You can also put them in separate files and require them here.
 ```